sequelize/sequelize/docs/docs/associations.md

 })
 ```

-You can of course also do it vice versa&colon;
+You can of course also do it vice versa:

 ```js
 // project is associated with task1 and task2